Investing in Our Future Workforce

 Neighborhood Economic Development Corporation (NEDCO)

 To assist with these two new required services, LWP connected with the local Neighborhood Economic Development Corporation (NEDCO).
 NEDCO offers programs and services designed to empower people and the communities to build assets, achieve long term financial stability/security, and assist in business development services for emerging entrepreneurs.
-This agreement will compensate NEDCO an amount up to $15,427 to offer financial literacy and entrepreneurial skills training to WIOA enrolled youth in all seven (7) program provider areas – either individually or in small groups.
-The agreement started November 1, 2016 and will end June 30, 2017.
-At the end of the contract, Lane Workforce Partnership, along with input from the youth program providers, will evaluate the need for continued service and/or needed adjustments.
+NEDCO will offer financial literacy and entrepreneurial skills training to WIOA enrolled youth in all seven (7) program provider areas – either individually or in small groups.